plausible/docs/docs/your-plausible-experience.md

 ---
-title: Getting the most out of your Plausible experience
+title: Get the most out of your Plausible experience
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';